BrenPatF/oracle_plsql_utils/README.md

 [&darr; Step 2: Create Results Object](#step-2-create-results-object)<br />
 [&darr; Step 3: Format Results](#step-3-format-results)<br />

-The package is tested using the Math Function Unit Testing design pattern, described here: [The Math Function Unit Testing design pattern, implemented in JavaScript](https://github.com/BrenPatF/trapit_nodejs_tester#trapit).
+The package is tested using the Math Function Unit Testing design pattern, described here: [Trapit - Oracle PL/SQL Unit Testing Module](https://github.com/BrenPatF/trapit_oracle_tester).
 In this approach, a 'pure' wrapper function is constructed that takes input parameters and returns a value, and is tested within a loop over scenario records read from a JSON file.

 In this case, where we have a set of small independent procedures and functions, the wrapper function is designed to test all of them in a single generalised transaction (per scenario).